 The 2,000-plus students at AUK hail from Kuwait, Egypt, Lebanon, and other Middle East and Arabian Gulf nations.
 The university curriculum emphasizes critical thinking skills, community service, and distinctive programs in business, engineering, and the arts, built on a broad-based liberal arts foundation.
 Students participate in the school’s rich and active campus life, which includes a broad array of student clubs, participatory student government, and athletics.

 AUK was founded in 2003; its first students entered in 2004.
-Winfred L. Thompson is president of the school.
+Dr. Nizar Hamzeh is interim president of the school.